ModProg/derive-where/README.md

 impl Example {
 	// If we didn't specify the `fqs` option, this would lead to a compile
-	//error because of method ambiguity.
+	// error because of method ambiguity.
 	fn zeroize(&mut self) {
 		self.0 = 1;
 	}